Managing global permissions

 4. Remove the Jira System administrators permission from the jira-administrators group.

-5. (Optional, but recommended for ease of maintenance) Remove from the jira-administrators group everyone who is a member of the jira-system-administrators group.
+5. (Optional, but recommended for ease of maintenance) Remove from the jira-administrators group anyone who is a member of the jira-system-administrators group.

 Troubleshooting permissions with the Jira admin helper